 Mysterians

-In the modern era Mysteria is fairly uncommon, largely supplanted by Wizardry.
-However, it is not in any danger of fading out entirely and there are still plenty of practitioners around the world.
-Mysteria is almost entirely passed on via the traditional master apprentice arrangement, but it can also be learned from arcane primers and grimoires and some Mysterians are partially or entirely self taught.
+Mysteria was largely supplanted by Wizardry over the course of the Dark Ages and is thus fairly uncommon.
+However, there are still sufficient practitioners around the world that it is not in any danger of fading out entirely, and as a practice it has been on a quiet upsurge over the last century.
+Mysteria is traditionally passed on via the master / apprentice arrangement, but it can also be learned from arcane primers and grimoires and some Mysterians are partially or entirely self taught.

 Vocation